“Hi honeys, I’m home!”

 To determine the neurological impact on our little ones’ minds, we took a close look at the research, and what it says about the e-things your kids are obsessed with, to determine the effect on their developing brains.

-Video Games: violent, vacuous — or vindicated?
+Violent, vacuous — or vindicated?

 Video games come in many beguiling forms, but only a few subgenres have been examined closely in terms of their effects on the brain.

-Dr. Daphne Bavelier, brain scientist at the University of Rochester and the University of Geneva, has prolifically researched homicidal “first person shooter” (FPS) games like Call of Duty.
+Dr. Daphne Bavelier, brain scientist at the University of Rochester and the University of Geneva, has prolifically researched homicidal “first person shooter” (FPS) games such as Call of Duty.
 Her research found that gamers’ brains show activity in multiple brain regions, indicating numerous — and surprising — visual-spatial benefits in areas like perception, attention, task switching, mental rotation, brain plasticity, learning, short-term memory, crowding acuity, contrast sensitivity, and perceptual decision processes.

 Bavelier isn’t an outlier, either: Italian, Polish, and Dutch researchers agree with her findings.
 In a 2013 study, for example, researchers found that FPS game participants showed a more flexible mindset and faster reaction time than non-gamers.